andormade/8f4e/README.md

 Limitations: Please note that the sample rate is capped at 50Hz, and it requires permission from the user to access MIDI resources within the browser.
 Also, this runtime is not supported in Safari and iOS mobile browsers.

 - **AudioWorkletRuntime:**  This runtime is for handling audio signal processing, ideal for creating synthesizers, or real-time audio analysis tools.
 It supports two standard sample rates: 22050Hz and 44100Hz.
 It is based on the AudioWorklet API and the built-in WebAssembly runtime in browsers.

 Limitations:
    - Due to browser security policies, access to Audio I/O requires a user action (such as a click or tap) to begin audio playback or processing.
    - The audio quality of the input buffer is okay-ish, not suitable for professional audio, I guess it was mainly aimed for recording voice memos or audio messages.
    - When both input and outputs are enabled the audio quality drops a significanly in Chrome and Firefox, if you want to monitor the the output while recording, I recommend using Safari.

-Known limitations: when both the input and output are enabled the sound quality drops

 ## Future plans